-Self-taught students may study language A: literature at SL only.
-They will be expected to meet the same syllabus requirements as for taught SL students, but with the following exception.
+School-supported self-taught (SSST) students may study language A: literature at SL only.
+They will be expected to meet the same syllabus requirements as for taught SL students, but with the following exception: all works studied must be written by authors chosen from the Prescribed reading list.